 - The financial compensation for the period of Paternity leave is 90 per cent of average gross monthly earnings, or the average insurance income in the last 24 months preceding birth of the child.
 The regulation also applies for self-employed men.
-The financial compensation cannot be lower than the minimum salary, BGN510 [€265.87] (2018).
-There is an upper limit on payment of a monthly maximum insurance income of BGN2,600 [€1,329.36]. - Paternity leave is counted as work experience. - Paternity leave is funded in the same way as Maternity leave. - Since 2017, adoptive fathers of children aged up to the age of five years have also been eligible for a financial compensation for the 15-day paid Paternity leave.
-The condition for payment and funding is similar to that for non-adoptive fathers.
+The financial compensation cannot be lower than the minimum salary, BGN650 [€332.34] (2021).
+There is an upper limit on payment of a monthly maximum insurance income of BGN3,000 [€1,533.90]. - Payments are not taxed. - Paternity leave is counted as work experience. - Paternity leave is funded in the same way as Maternity leave.